Shama-Alameri/CDAD/_posts/2026-04-22-two-tools-one-corpus.md

 ### Analysis

-Three things stood out when we looked at the three plots together.
+Two things stood out when we looked at the three plots together as before.

-**1. TF-IDF finds the same outliers as Stylo, but for different reasons.** *Jackie Sees a Star* and *The Salvaging of Civilization* sit in the far corners of every PCA plot we made, no matter the MFW setting.
+**1. TF-IDF finds the same outliers as Stylo, but for different reasons:** *Jackie Sees a Star* and *The Salvaging of Civilization* sit in the far corners of every plot we made, no matter the MFW setting.
 Stylo pushed them out because of length and genre.
 TF-IDF pushes them out because of vocabulary, which is a different reason.
 When both tools agree that a text does not belong, that is a stronger result than either tool on its own.

-**2. The Wells fiction novels are the one place both tools agree in a positive way.** *The Island of Doctor Moreau* and *The War of the Worlds* sit together on the right side in every plot.
+**2. The Wells fiction novels are the one place both tools agree in a positive way:** *The Island of Doctor Moreau* and *The War of the Worlds* sit together on the right side in every plot.
 Stylo grouped them based on small word patterns.
-TF-IDF groups them based on the older Victorian science vocabulary they share.
+TF-IDF groups them based on the probable older science vocabulary they share.
 When two very different tools agree on a real cluster, not just an outlier, it is probably a strong finding.

-**3. *The Ego Machine* is the clearest example of why we used both tools.** Stylo placed Kuttner's *The Ego Machine* near Zimmer Bradley.
-TF-IDF places it far on the left, alone, in every plot.
-The story is about a thinking machine, so it uses words like machine, ego, intelligence, and robot that no other text in the corpus uses much.
-Stylo cannot pick that up, because small function words are similar across topics.
-TF-IDF can.
-This is the best example of the two tools doing different jobs on the same text.

-One final note, the "shared genre group" of Brackett, Bradley, Norton, and Kuttner is a loose pulp adventure cluster of non-outliers.
-Because the corpus is so uniform, TF-IDF shows a lack of differentiation rather than unique topics.

 ## BP2: Synthesize